For regular readers of my blog, you may have noticed that I love food.

-Tom and I were invited to visit HURWUNDEKI for the first time on a Saturday afternoon.
+My partner and I were invited to visit HURWUNDEKI for the first time on a Saturday afternoon.
 He was in need of a haircut and I was in need of chicken dumplings so we made our way to Bethnal Green on foot from Holloway Road.

 I hadn’t actually read very much about the place beforehand and the outside definitely doesn’t give any hints as to its reason for existence.
 A nearby strip club (I was going to say ‘gentlemen’s club,’ but let’s call a spade a spade – no gentlemen could be found there) and a dodgy tire shop next door set the scene for Hurwundeki, which looks as though it was once a storage or warehousing facility.